 Build, build, build

+When it comes to fighting, most every player nowadays understands the basic builds, and knowing how to build in close-quarters combat is key.
+Practice putting up walls and roof structures as fast as possible in Fortnite's playground mode, or simply jump into a game to get some real-life practice in.
 The most used structure that players often use in Fortnite is a simple 4x4 box with a ramp in it.
 Practice making this structure and you'll be ascending to the heavens in some epic battles very quickly.
 Just make sure to keep an eye on your materials, though.

 High ground is key